MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/snowflake.md

 > Some capabilities may be present in one product but not others due to deployment schedules and host-specific capabilities.

 > [!NOTE]
-> Since the December 2024 release for Power BI Desktop, we introduce a new implementation for Snowflake connector, currently available in preview.
+> In the December 2024 release for Power BI Desktop, we introduced a new implementation for the Snowflake connector, currently available in preview.
 Learn more about [this feature](#new-snowflake-connector-implementation-preview).

 ## Capabilities Supported